Learning in the field

 When I am in the field I read landscapes.
 The landscape that surrounds us holds a lot of information about how mountains, valleys and coasts have evolved and how the environment has changed through time.
 These are all things that interest a geologist.
 The tricky part about reading landscapes is that there are so many layers of information out there.
 In the field, we are confronted with the full range of natural variability.
 Some of these layers of information are relevant for a geologist and some of them are not.
 To make sense of all this we need to filter out what is important to us.
 When I am in the field I am often interested in finding out more about how glaciers have changed through time.
 To do this I need to wear my “glacial geology filters”, or “glasses”.
 It takes time and practice to develop these filters.
 It is a craft and fieldwork is essential for learning it.

 I have been teaching in universities since 2003, starting as a teaching assistant.
 In my current position at the University Centre in Svalbard I am responsible for developing and coordinating courses.
 Currently, I work on two courses, both include a great deal of field teaching; a bachelor course in glacial and Quaternary geology with a strong field component (AG-210) and a field based course on glacial geomorphology and glaciology for MSc and PhD students (AG-350).
-I am involved in the development of iEarth which is a Norwegian earth science consortium applying to become a Center for Excellence in Education where I am leading a work package on field learning.
-I am also part of a project focusing on testing and evaluating new assessment methods for field learning.
+I am involved in iEarth a newly funded Norwegian Center for Excellence in Education, where I am leading a work package on field learning.
+I am also involved in the FieldPass project focusing on testing and evaluating new assessment methods for field learning.